Info You Need

 Please note not all venues permit vehicles for display inside their venues.

-We will advise you closer to the show regarding arrangements for access to the venues and times for drop off and collection.
+We will advise you closer to the expo regarding arrangements for access to the venues and times for drop off and collection.
 Vehicle keys must be left onsite.

-Vehicles should have full tanks of fuel, drip trays and batteries disconnected prior to the show commencing.
+Vehicles should have full tanks of fuel, drip trays and batteries disconnected prior to the expo commencing.

 We do not issue exhibitor name badges or ID.
 However you are welcome to wear your own name tag.

-On show day you will be directed to assigned car parks reserved for exhibitors and Flight Centre staff, so that the spaces closest to the venue are available for our customers.
-Exhibitor parking at the Christchurch show is provided free of charge.
+On expo day you will be directed to assigned car parks reserved for exhibitors and Flight Centre staff, so that the spaces closest to the venue are available for our customers.
+Check the Exhibitor Manual 2 weeks prior to each expo for specific parking instructions.

 After your registration has been submitted you will receive an invoice.
 In order to confirm your booth, full payment must be received by the date shown on your invoice.